 When it comes to decorating rooms, students may be as creative as they would like.
 Posters, plants, and throw rugs are a few of the typical items used to enhance student rooms.
 Remember when attaching things to the walls or floors that care must be taken not to damage these surfaces with prohibited items, such as tape, tacks, nails, etc. Students will be charged for such damages.
-If a student is uncertain as to what is permitted in the personalization of his/her room, he/she can ask his/her student or a professional staff member prior to initiating decorating.
+If a student is uncertain as to what is permitted in the personalization of their room, they can ask their student or a professional staff member prior to initiating decorating.

 All rooms in residence halls will be inspected at the end of academic year.
 When a student moves out of his/her space, a representative from the Facilities Services Department inspects the condition of each room.
-They thoroughly check every area of the room, including bedrooms and common areas such as kitchens and bathrooms.
+They thoroughly check every area of the space, including bedrooms and common areas such as kitchens and bathrooms.
 Damage bills will be produced based on room conditions and time spent returning the room to the status that it was found upon the student's arrival.

 Any repair and/or replacement costs due to damage and/or vandalism to common areas such as lounges, hallways, bathrooms, fire safety equipment, or vending machines will be assessed and charged to the entire floor or hall if the responsible individual(s) cannot be determined.
 Damages to common areas of suites/apartments will charged to all students of the suite/apartment unless a student accepts individual responsibility for the damages.

 Students are encouraged to take responsibility for their hall either by claiming damage they may have caused, encouraging other students who have caused damage to come forward, or providing information to College officials about damage and who is responsible for it.
 Common area damage is assessed and students will be billed accordingly.
 Once this type of charge has been billed, you are not able to appeal the charges unless you are able to provide new information as to who is responsible.